Measuring Principles

 Figure 9.
 Simulated signal responses Vi as caused by emf-Rbe interactions in accordance to Ohm’s law relationships

-There are serious interactions between emf- and R-components which depends on the voltage level and sign of the circuit voltage V, the ΔVemf voltage fluctuation range, and the ΔRbe resistance fluctuation range, as well as on the device input resistance Ri (Chapter 7).
-The level of the circuit voltage V depends on DC contributions by Pe1&2, and the adjustable voltage supply Vs. The latter is a useful tool to control emf- and R-components interactions, thus visualizing waveform indentification (Fig. 8).
-The sine wave simulation demonstrates these simplified interaction principles.
+Conclusions.
+There are serious interactions between emf- and R-components and their effect on the EPG signal depends very much on the voltage level and sign of the circuit voltage V, the fluctuation range of Vemf and Rbe.
+Though the input resistance Ri is important too (Chapter 8), its effect can be overruled by the voltage V level.
+This level depends on DC contributions of the electrode potentials Pe1&2, but can be user controlled by the voltage supply Vs. The latter is a useful tool to visualize waveforms for indentification (Fig. 8).
+The sine wave simulation demonstrates these interaction principles.

 .